8 dead in shooting rampage in Mississippi; suspect arrested

 However, Godbolt himself shed some light on what happened in a video interview with the newspaper as he sat with his hands cuffed behind his back on the side of a road.

-Godbolt said he was talking with his wife and members of her family when somebody called authorities.
+Godbolt said he was talking with his wife and in-laws when somebody called authorities.

 “I was having a conversation with her stepdaddy and her mama and her, my wife, about me taking my children home,” he said.
 “Somebody called the officer, people that didn’t even live at the house.
 That’s what they do.
 They intervene.”